awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-efs-filesystem.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `LifecyclePolicies`  <a name="cfn-efs-filesystem-lifecyclepolicies"></a>
-A list of policies used by EFS lifecycle management to transition files to the Infrequent Access \(IA\) storage class\.
+A list of one LifecyclePolicy that tells EFS lifecycle management when to transition files to the Infrequent Access \(IA\) storage classes\.
 *Required*: No
 *Type*: List of [LifecyclePolicy](aws-properties-efs-filesystem-lifecyclepolicy.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)